Anthony Rizzo Player Props: Yankees vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays pitching staff ranks 10th in MLB with a collective 9.2 strikeouts per nine innings.
+- The 9.1 strikeouts per nine innings compiled by the Blue Jays pitching staff ranks 11th in MLB.

-- The Blue Jays have the 21st-ranked team ERA among all MLB pitching staffs (4.90).
+- The Blue Jays have a 4.70 team ERA that ranks 20th among all MLB pitching staffs.

-- Blue Jays pitchers combine to rank 25th in baseball in home runs given up (27 total, 1.4 per game).
+- The Blue Jays rank 24th in baseball in home runs allowed (28 total, 1.4 per game).

-- Kikuchi (2-0) gets the starting nod for the Blue Jays in his fourth start of the season.
-He's put together a 4.70 ERA in 15 1/3 innings pitched, with 17 strikeouts.
+- Manoah (1-1 with a 6.98 ERA and 16 strikeouts in 19 1/3 innings pitched) makes the start for the Blue Jays, his fifth of the season.

-- The left-hander last pitched on Saturday against the Tampa Bay Rays, when he tossed six innings, allowing one earned run while giving up four hits.
+- The righty last pitched on Sunday against the Tampa Bay Rays, when he went 4 2/3 innings, allowing seven earned runs while giving up nine hits.

-- The 31-year-old has put up an ERA of 4.70, with 10 strikeouts per nine innings, in three games this season.
-Opponents are batting .267 against him.
+- The 25-year-old has an ERA of 6.98, with 7.4 strikeouts per nine innings, in four games this season.
+Opponents are batting .288 against him.

 © 2023 Data Skrive.
 All rights reserved.